-(including and not timited to - Note, this is just a sample and does not apply to all situations Tier 1 Support Disruption Examples Tier 2 Support Disruption Examples Tier 3 Support Disruption Examples Severe Misconduct Disruption Examples Failure to complete assignments Disrespectful behavior towards a fellow student, teacher, school personnel, parent, or visitor (i.e. eye rolling, teeth sucking, back talking) Threats of violence Using, possessing, or bringing to school a weapon-weapons include but are not limited to: loaded or unloaded firearms, pistols, blank pistols, starter pistols, revolvers, rifles, shotguns, toy guns, knives, razor blades, explosives, fireworks, mace, tear gas, and tasers Running in the building Bullying (refer to anti bullying policy) Possession of sexually explicit material Possession, use or distribution of alcohol Excessive noise in the school building Violation of a fellow student's privacy rights (i.e. unauthorized viewing of another student's records, files, or report card) Possession and/or use of lighters/matches Using, selling or distribution of marijuana, prescription drugs, controlled dangerous substances, imitation controlled substances, inhalants, other intoxicants, controlled or drug paraphernalia Dress code infractions Use of inappropriate, harmful, or threatening language Throwing objects that have the potential to cause serious injury and/or harm Inappropriate use of/and or concealment of technology (including but not limited to, cell phones, e-readers, tablets, etc.) Insubordination (repeated refusal to follow instructions/directions) Severe, persistent, or pervasive insubordination and disrespect towards a fellow student, teacher, school personnel, parent, or visitor Assault/attack on a member of the school community that results in bodily injury Inappropriate use of/and or concealment of technology (including but not limited to, cell phones, e-readers, tablets, etc.) Insubordination (repeated refusal to follow instructions/directions) Severe, persistent, or pervasive insubordination and disrespect towards a fellow student, teacher, school personnel, parent, or visitor Gang affiliations, activity, or recruitment Leaving class without permission Severe, persistent, or pervasive bullying, verbal, written, or electronic, or other physical behavior that results in another student's physical or emotional distress Any behavior or other conduct not specifically enumerated in any other level in this chapter that is illegal, causes significant disruption to the school's operation, or causes substantial harm to self or others
+(including and not limited to - Note, this is just a sample and does not apply to all situations)

+Tier 1 Support Disruption Examples Tier 2 Support Disruption Examples Tier 3 Support Disruption Examples Severe Misconduct Disruption Examples Failure to complete assignments Disrespectful behavior towards a fellow student, teacher, school personnel, parent, or visitor (i.e. eye rolling, teeth sucking, back talking) Threats of violence Using, possessing, or bringing to school a weapon-weapons include but are not limited to: loaded or unloaded firearms, pistols, blank pistols, starter pistols, revolvers, rifles, shotguns, toy guns, knives, razor blades, explosives, fireworks, mace, tear gas, and tasers Running in the building Bullying (refer to anti bullying policy) Possession of sexually explicit material Possession, use or distribution of alcohol Excessive noise in the school building Violation of a fellow student's privacy rights (i.e. unauthorized viewing of another student's records, files, or report card) Possession and/or use of lighters/matches Using, selling or distribution of marijuana, prescription drugs, controlled dangerous substances, imitation controlled substances, inhalants, other intoxicants, controlled or drug paraphernalia

-Intentional or unintentional horseplay or roughhousing (resulting in emotional distress or physical harm) Fighting (displaying or engaging in violence, combat, or physical aggression) Sexual Harassment and Misconduct Theft/stealing
+Character, Excellence, Service Dress code infractions Use of inappropriate, harmful, or threatening language Throwing objects that have the potential to cause serious injury and/or harm Assault/attack on a member of the school community that results in bodily injury Inappropriate use of/and or concealment of technology (including but not limited to, cell phones, e-readers, tablets, etc.) Insubordination (repeated refusal to follow instructions/directions) Severe, persistent, or pervasive insubordination and disrespect towards a fellow student, teacher, school personnel, parent, or visitor Gang affiliations, activity, or recruitment Leaving class without permission Severe, persistent, or pervasive bullying, verbal, written, or electronic, or other physical behavior that results in another student's physical or emotional distress Any behavior or other conduct not specifically enumerated in any other level in this chapter that is illegal, causes significant disruption to the school's operation, or causes substantial harm to self or others Intentional or unintentional horseplay or roughhousing (resulting in emotional distress or physical harm) Fighting (displaying or engaging in violence, combat, or physical aggression) Sexual Harassment and Misconduct Theft/stealing Intentional violations of safety protocols (specifically related to COVID)